This Tranquility review was made after playing the game six times (4 two-player games and 2 three-player games).

 - To me, there’s barely any tension in the first three-quarters of the game.
 I wasn’t expecting a game called Tranquility to be too stressful, but for the most part I’ve found the early-game decisions to be pretty obvious and then there’s a bit more pressure later when the grid is filled up and there are fewer placement options.
 Those mini expansions help, but even with those included you pretty much know what you have to do during the early game after taking a quick look at your hand.

-- Limited communication games generally have less player interaction than other types of co-ops, but this game has pretty much zero player interaction.
+- Limited communication games generally have less player interaction than other types of board games, but this game has pretty much zero player interaction.
 You’re really just playing cards where you can and hoping that your plays don’t mess up your teammates’ plans.
 This is another reason why the tension level stays pretty low.

 - Those little square cards are tough to shuffle.